sujeb2/sujeb2/README.md

 <p align="center">
-  👋 Hi and, Welcome!
+  👋 Hi and, Welcome! <br/>
-   - Currently this page is working on it so look down there to see my current projects!
+   - I am Middle School student that wants to be a professional programmer!
 </p>